andyparkerson/OpenDataBR-PowerBiConnector/README.md

 # OpenDataBR-PowerBiConnector
-PowerBI Desktop Custom Connector for the OpenDataBR API
+## PowerBI Desktop Custom Connector for the OpenDataBR API

-![Navigator](blobs/Navigator.png)

 This connector will allow the user to connect with any of the Open Data BR endpoints.
 It gets the list of endpoints dynamically, and then builds the tables.
 Multiple tables can be queried by Power BI with a single connection.

+![Navigator](blobs/Navigator.png)

+## Installation
+To install, create a subdirectory in your documents folder named `"Microsoft Power BI Desktop\Custom Connectors\"`.
+Then copy `"/OpenData BR/bin/Debug/OpenData BR.mez"` to that folder.

+Also, `Custom data connectors` must be selected under `Options > Preview features` settings in PowerBI Desktop.
+After this is selected, PowerBI Desktop must be restarted.

+## Custom Data Connectors Information
+More information about Power BI custom data connectors can be found at [Microsoft/DataConnectors](https://github.com/Microsoft/DataConnectors).

+## Extensibility Notes
 As this uses the [socrata Discovery API](https://socratadiscovery.docs.apiary.io), it should be able to query any of the open data sets using that model.

+## Further Notes
 This connector was submitted as part of the Hackathon at the [2018 Activate Conference](http://www.activateconf.com).